BEd (Hons) Educational Psychology

 What is the focus of this programme?

 This programme focuses on strengthening the knowledge and skills of students in the helping professions who intend to work in contexts where they can offer psychosocial support and learning support to people across the lifespan.
 This programme will equip you with skills that are sought after by employers such as critical thinking, problem solving, to understand and appreciate diversity, written and oral communication skills and applying your knowledge of educational psychology in real world settings.
-Although this qualification will enable students to apply for the Masters in Educational Psychology, it is an academic programme and does not lead to registration with the Health Professions Council of South Africa (HPCSA) in the categories registered counsellor or psychometrist.
+Although this qualification will enable students to apply for the master’s in educational psychology, it is an academic programme and does not lead to registration with the Health Professions Council of South Africa (HPCSA) in the categories registered counsellor or psychometrist.

 What can I do with this qualification?

 This qualification will equip you with valuable knowledge on theories and approaches to understanding and managing human behaviour.
 This will enable you to work in various contexts where this knowledge is sought after.
 With your Honours degree in Educational Psychology, you will be able to use your knowledge in teaching, apply at various NGO’s and NPO’s to either volunteer and receive in-service training as a lay counsellor or you can complete various short courses that will equip you to become a lay counsellor.
-You can also consider becoming a life coach, develop skills programmes for corporate and other learning environments, lecture or tutor, become a valuable asset on research teams led by research psychologists, use your knowledge in educational psychology and combine this with technology to become a user experience designer, work in staff recruitment agencies and in promotions and retail environments.
+You can also consider becoming a life coach, develop skills programmes for corporate and other learning environments, lecture, or tutor, become an asset on research teams led by research psychologists, use your knowledge in educational psychology and combine this with technology to become a user experience designer, work in staff recruitment agencies and in promotions and retail environments.
 As a graduate in educational psychology, you can consider joining networking groups that will connect you to others in this field of study and to inform you of job listings that may be suitable for your qualification.

 What is the curriculum for this programme?